Zendro-dev/Zendro-dev.github.io/api_graphql.md

 * `itemsFilter(search, order, pagination): [Items]` - Given one record, the user will be able to filter all the items associated with the current record.

-* `countFilteredItems(search): Int` - Return the number of associated items which holds the search argument coditions.
+* `countFilteredItems(search): Int` - Return the number of associated items which hold the search argument conditions.

  Example:
 ```